johnbrc/johnbrc.github.io/README.md

 I am currently engaged in developing a learning resource, named *Maize Plant Discipleship*, designed to be appropriate to leaders and learners in Burkina Faso and other African contexts, formulated in response with doctoral research carried out with Fuller School of Intercultural Studies.

-- GitHub is the [digital distribution hub for Maize Plant Discipleship files][].
+- GitHub provides a [digital distribution hub for Maize Plant Discipleship files][hub].

 ##  Further information